The Economics ladder

 A-level Economics

-- Microeconomics — supply and demand, price mechanism, elasticity, market failures (externalities, public goods, information failure), government intervention (taxation, subsidies, regulation), theory of the firm (revenue, costs, profit maximisation), market structures (perfect competition, monopolistic competition, oligopoly, monopoly), labour markets, distribution of income and wealth.
+Two distinct halves studied across two years.
+Microeconomics covers supply and demand, price mechanism, elasticity, market failures (externalities, public goods, information failure), government intervention (taxation, subsidies, regulation), theory of the firm (revenue, costs, profit maximisation), market structures (perfect competition, monopolistic competition, oligopoly, monopoly), labour markets, and distribution of income and wealth.
+Macroeconomics covers economic growth, inflation, unemployment, balance of payments, fiscal policy (taxation and government spending), monetary policy (interest rates, quantitative easing), supply-side policies, international trade, exchange rates, and development economics.

 Most boards conclude with a synoptic paper integrating micro and macro through real-world cases.